 AMERICAN PATIENT RIGHTS ASSOCIATION

-American Patient Rights Association (APRA) is an independent, nonprofit membership organization of consumers for fair, safe, affordable healthcare.
+American Patient Rights Association (APRA) is a nonprofit organization of people who want fair, safe, transparent, affordable health care.

 APRA is endorsed by Facebook for charities, AmazonSmile, eBay for Charity, Paypal Giving Fund and Guidestar (gold seal).
 You can also show your support by naming our organization to be the beneficiary of free donations at any or all of the above organizations.

 American Patient Rights Association, Inc. is a 501(c)3 nonprofit charitable organization.

 The information provided in this website is not intended as medical advice of any kind and visitors to this website, including APRA members, should not accept anything herein as medical advice.
 Always seek the advice of a medical professional for any health related matter.
 If you think you have a medical emergency, call 911 immediately.
 Individual articles are based upon the opinions of the respective author, who retains copyright as marked.
 APRA does not recommend or endorse any specific hospital, physician, or medical treatment.
 Members of APRA and other visitors to this website use the content and information provided herein at their own risk and American Patient Rights Association, Inc., its’ officers, directors, advisers, employees, agents, consultants and subcontractors, accept no liability of any kind.
 Postings and opinions expressed on this website are the sole expression or opinion of the author and not of American Patient Rights Association, Inc., its’ officers, directors, advisers, employees, agents, consultants, subcontractors or any other contributor.